What happened that day?

 Littledene

-Google map showing location of Oxford, the village that Littledene is based on.
+Google map showing location of Oxford, the small town on which Littledene is based.

 Patterns of change